lsst-sims/sims_featureScheduler_runs1.4/ddf_comp/README.md

 Based on the AGN cadence white paper.
 Fewer overall observations taken at a higher cadence.

+The DDF sequences are gx1, rx1, ix3, zx5, yx4.
+The u-band is like the baseline with ux8.

 ## flexddf

 Now we have u-band observations taken in the same sequence as other filters.
 DDF sequences execute with whichever filters are available.
-DDFs make up 5% of all observations
+DDFs make up 5% of all observations.

+The sequences are now ux8, rx20, gx10, ix20, zx26, and yx20 with whatever 5 filters happen to be available.

 ## flexddf_moreu